Deutsche Bank and CHIO Aachen

 As a partner of the CHIO Aachen since 1955, Deutsche Bank presents a highlight of the demanding art of dressage, the internationally renowned Deutsche Bank Prize

-Isabell Werth, the winner of the Deutsche Bank Prize 2019
+Isabell Werth, winner of the Deutsche Bank Prize 2021

-For the third time in a row, the exceptional dressage rider Isabell Werth won the Deutsche Bank Prize at the CHIO Aachen.
-In front of some 7,000 enthusiastic spectators, the record rider not only celebrated her 50th birthday at the 2019 event, but also her 13th triumph in Deutsche Bank Stadium at the Soers in Aachen.
+For the forth time in a row, the exceptional dressage rider Isabell Werth won the Deutsche Bank Prize 2021 at the CHIO Aachen.
+The record rider celebrated her 14th triumph in Deutsche Bank Stadium in Aachen.

 “Since 1955, Deutsche Bank has shared our passion for equestrian sports.
 Together we have not only accompanied the CHIO Aachen, but also helped develop dressage a little further.
 Thanks to the commitment of this exceptional partner, this sport, which stands for partnership and precision like no other, has been given a spectacular setting with Deutsche Bank Stadium.”